Where to get help for other baby wild animals

 Help for other baby wildlife within the GTA

 If you have found another species of baby wild animal within the GTA (including Toronto, York Region, Durham Region, and Halton Region), fill out our online Request for Assistance Form; using this form and uploading photos helps us assess your situation more quickly.
-Otherwise, call our Wildlife Hotline at 416-631-0662 and leave us a message.
 We will respond as soon as possible.
 Our hours are 9am-6pm, seven days a week (yes, even on most holidays!).

 If you cannot reach a wildlife rehabilitator right away